Jonathan was appointed Managing Director of Red Carnation Hotels in 2000 when there were just four hotels.

 David’s career began as a trainee with Hyatt International in Birmingham.
 He then went on to gain practical experience with both Jarvis and Forte Hotels.
 In 1999 he joined the opening management team of Terence Conran’s Great Eastern Hotel.
 From there worked in a number of senior Sales & Marketing roles in high profile London properties including the Sofitel St James and the Jumeirah Carlton Tower.

 In 2006, David joined the award-winning Hoxton Hotel, initially as part of the pre-opening team and was then appointed General Manager once the hotel had opened.
 Prior to his current role as Chief Operating Officer for a new brand of UK hotels owned by Starwood Capital he was General Manager of the award-winning London EDITION which opened in summer 2013.
-Since being awarded a Master Innholder Scholarship in 2009 David has been an active committee member of the St Julian Scholars and was Chairman in 2011 and 2012.
+He later went on to develop the Principal brand of hotels in UK including its flagship in London.

 Debbie was previously General Manager at the Balmoral Hotel, Edinburgh, where she became the first woman General Manager in the hotel’s 101 year history.
 Debbie joined The Old Course Hotel in 2007, to spearhead the future expansion and development of this world class Resort.
 Most recently she was appointed Managing Director for MacDonald Hotels Manchester.